Cookies should bring delight and little surprises.

 This is a rustic Danish oatmeal cookie, one I used to make with my mother all the time.
 It’s always been her go-to cookie because it’s easy to make and full of warm flavors.
 It’s light, it’s crunchy and oh so satisfying.
 Contrary to many oatmeal cookies you find in the States, this Danish version does not contain any raisins or dried cranberries, but it is made with shredded coconut, and I make it with gluten free oats.

-The naming of these cookies is also a bit of a mystery as they don’t seem to have root in Finland, and why we use the word brød, which means bread, for our cookies, I am not sure.
-I never gave it much thought until now that I have to translate the name.
-Finskbrød is a traditional Christmas cookie in Denmark.
+I am not attempting to translate the name of this cookie from Danish to English.
+The name wouldn’t come out right, and even in Denmark there have been questions as to how the cookie got its name.
+It has something to do with fat and bread!
+Anyhow… it is a delicious, traditional Christmas cookie in Denmark.
 In fact, it simply wouldn’t be Christmas at my parents’ house if my mom didn’t bake them.
-Year after year, they have been one of the four or five cookies we always request.
+Year after year, it has been one of the four or five cookies we always request.
 But why only enjoy this special cookie once a year!
-It is delightful with its hint of coconut and sweet frosting.
+It is delightful with coconut and sweet frosting.